0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 🤔hmmm...that was strange...cause now the program did not print out the `Welcome to FLARE spy messenger...` message, also it looks like it did not check our password.

-So apparently there's something inside the image file that does the password checking, and it's not `infohelp.exe`.
+So apparently there's something inside the image file that does the password checking, and it's definitely not `infohelp.exe`.

 > According to Lays, the program hook int 0x21 and jump to the code that does the password checking during the file operation of "key.dat".